Nick Sleep Portfolio: Lessons from a Legendary Investor (2026 Edition)

 For Sleep, understanding a company’s values and how they treat customers was often more telling than reading financial statements.

-4. Embrace Simplicity and High Conviction
+4. Embrace High Conviction Ideas

 For example, in Q4 2012, 100% of Nomad’s portfolio was concentrated in just four companies: Amazon, Costco, Berkshire Hathaway, and Liberty Global.
 That level of focus reflected confidence and deep business understanding.